jnear/cs211-data-privacy/index.md

 Your grade for the course will be determined as follows:

-- 10 homework assignments (5% each)
+- 8 homework assignments (5% each; 40% total)
+- 2 in-class quizzes (10% each; 20% total)
-- midterm exam (25%)
+- midterm exam (20%)
-- final project (25%)
+- final project (20%)

-### Exams
+### Exams & Quizzes

-There will be a midterm exam during class on October 15.
-You will also be allowed one physical page (8 1/2" x 11") of notes for each exam.
+There will be two quizzes during class on October 3 and November 26, and a midterm exam during class on October 15.
+You will be allowed one physical page (8 1/2" x 11") of notes for each exam.
 There is no final exam, and this course will conclude before the University's exam period.

 ### Homework Assignments